Packard Patrician: 1955–1956

 For 1955, the Patrician was offered as a four-door sedan only and Packard produced 9,127 of the cars.
 It was also the year that the company introduced their only V8 engine.
 For 1956, minor appearance changes included a revised headlight housing that exaggerated the front peak further forward.
 The area around the headlight was painted black to give the effect of greater depth.
 The car also received a different grille texture.
 During the 1956 model year, 3,375 Patricians rolled off Packard's production line before the model was dropped by the ailing carmaker.

-The final Packard built (that was a true Packard and not a badge-engineered Studebaker President) was a black Patrician sedan, and it rolled off the Packard assembly line on June 25, 1956.
+The final Packard built (that was a true Packard and not a badge-engineered Studebaker President) was a black Patrician sedan that rolled off the Packard assembly line on June 25, 1956.